ethan-gustafson/FilmPitch/README.md

 # Welcome to FilmPitch!

-A Rails CMS application that allows users to CRUD their own film pitches and/or fund other filmmaker's projects.
+FilmPitch is a web application that lets users create their own "pitches": their dream film project which could be a short film, silent, documentary, series, etc. Each "pitch" is allowed to be funded by any user until the funding goal is reached.
+When a users pitch is fully funded, they can post their own link to their pitch so that their finished product is viewable.

 # Installation
 NOTE: If you would like to run this application, you will have to clone this repository into your terminal, make sure all gems included are installed and then you can run rails s.

-Or if you would just like to watch the YouTube presentation, watch here: (Video currently in development)

-# Usage

 # Development
 This Rails App is currently in development as of February 2020.